w3c/wai-people-use-web/_people-use-web/tools-techniques.md

 Sometimes hardware and software with specific accessibility features, including web browsers, media players, or assistive technologies, may not be available to an individual.
-For instance, tools may not be affordable, not installed or not compatible with the computer, not available in some languages, or not available for other reasons.
+For example, tools may not be affordable, not installed or not compatible with the computer, not available in some languages, or not available for other reasons.
 In other cases, people are unaware of accessibility solutions or how to